Rewards Center

 Dimension Traditional bank wire Transfer platform like SkyRemit

-How the process starts Often starts with branch-led handling and a bank form requiring beneficiary name, bank name, account number, and SWIFT details.
+Process start Branch-led with a bank form requiring beneficiary name, bank name, account number, and SWIFT details.
 Usually starts online with account setup, KYC, source-of-funds support, and order creation.

 Review and documents Still requires document review and may feel more manual from one transfer or branch interaction to another.
 Still requires review, but the standard salary-remittance path is usually more standardized for eligible users.

 Payment and release Release usually follows bank-side processing after the branch submission is accepted.
-Users fund the safeguarding account and the exchange rate still needs to be confirmed before payout is released.
+Users fund the safeguarding account and confirm the exchange rate before payout is released.

 Route after release More often relies on international wire handling.
 Some supported corridors can use local payout, which can change both timing and cost profile.

 Speed expectation Often takes a few business days depending on bank handling, receiving-bank processing, timezone, and holidays.
-Some corridors can be very fast, while many transfers typically arrive within 24-48 hours after rate confirmation.
+Some corridors can be very fast; many transfers typically arrive within 24-48 hours after rate confirmation.

-Cost structure May involve bank fees and possible downstream wire-related costs depending on the route.
-SkyRemit uses a 79 RMB fixed fee as the core pricing anchor.
-The quoted rate is based on the real-time XE offshore RMB rate, with a transparent markup shown on the quote page before order placement.
+Cost structure 250–300 RMB cable fee per transfer; XE mid-market rate + 0.2%–0.3% bank markup; possible intermediary-bank deductions on SWIFT route.
+200–300 RMB more expensive than SkyRemit under 300,000 RMB.
+79 RMB fixed fee as the core pricing anchor; quoted rate based on XE offshore RMB with transparent markup shown before order placement.
 Wallet funding can also add a channel fee in some cases.

 Tracking and proof Depends more on bank-side handling and branch process.
 The standard flow is more visible online, and records can be kept after completion.